Measuring Weak-to-Strong Legibility of Reasoning Models: Background and Related Work

 \subsection{Defining and Measuring Legibility}

-Prior work defines legibility inconsistently. \citet{kirchnerProverVerifierGamesImprove2024} defines it by how well weak verifiers can invalidate misaligned responses. \citet{emmonsPragmaticWayMeasure2025} define it as whether a human can read and follow the reasoning trace, which they approximate with an AI judge. \citet{joseReasoningModelsSometimes2025} likewise use an AI judge that looks for semantically meaningless text. \citet{bhambriCognitivelyInterpretableReasoning2025} ask human to verify whether reasoning traces are interpretable.
-Through reliance on strong LLM or human annotations, these definitions may limit relevance to the capability-asymmetric and cost-constrained use cases that require legibility, such as monitoring foundation models or distilling their traces for re-use, training, or routing.
+Prior work defines legibility inconsistently. \citet{kirchnerProverVerifierGamesImprove2024} define it by how well weak verifiers can invalidate misaligned responses. \citet{emmonsPragmaticWayMeasure2025} define it as whether a human can read and follow the reasoning trace, which they approximate with an AI judge. \citet{joseReasoningModelsSometimes2025} likewise uses an AI judge that looks for semantically meaningless text. \citet{bhambriCognitivelyInterpretableReasoning2025} ask humans to verify whether reasoning traces are interpretable.
+Through reliance on strong LLM or human annotations, these definitions may limit relevance to the capability-asymmetric and cost-constrained use cases that require legibility.